-Use of FPIS as the sole exterior sheathing material on exterior walls clad with vinyl siding must comply with requirements in Section R703.11.2 of the 2009, 2012, 2015, 2018, 2021, or 2024 or 2012 editions of the International Residential Code (IRC) requiring an adjusted (increased) for adjustment (reduction) of vinyl siding wind pressure ratings unless the FPIS product is attached in accordance with Section 6.6.2 in a manner capable of resisting the full design wind load.
-The IRC reduction factors are applied as multipliers to vinyl siding wind pressure ratings to increase the pressure equalization factor from 0.36 (ASTM D3679, Annex A) to 0.7 (for walls with minimum 1⁄2" gypsum board interior finish) or 1.0 (for walls without an interior surface to share the net wind load).
-The principle of pressure equalization or loadsharing in multi-layered building envelope assemblies is discussed in ASCE 7-10 commentary, Section C30.1.5 (also see discussion in Section C6.4 in relation to the PEF used for foam sheathing qualification per this standard).
+Use of FPIS as the sole exterior sheathing material on exterior walls clad with vinyl siding must comply with requirements in Section R703.11.2 of the 2009 or 2012 editions of the International Residential Code (IRC) for adjustment (reduction) of vinyl siding wind pressure ratings unless the FPIS product is attached in accordance with Section 6.6.2 in a manner capable of resisting the full design wind load.
+The IRC reduction factors are applied as multipliers to vinyl siding wind pressure ratings to increase the pressure equalization factor from 0.36 (ASTM D3679, Annex A) to 0.7 (for walls with minimum 1/2" gypsum board interior finish) or 1.0 (for walls without an interior surface to share the net wind load).
+The principle of pressure equalization or load-sharing in multi-layered building envelope assemblies is discussed in ASCE 7-10 commentary, Section C30.1.5 (also see discussion in Section C6.4 in relation to the PEF used for foam sheathing qualification per this standard).
 In addition, the reduction factors in the IRC increase the safety factor of 1.5 for vinyl siding to a safety factor of 2.0 for the vinyl siding and foam sheathing exterior wall covering assembly.
-Thus, the net adjustment factors (multipliers) for vinyl siding wind pressure ratings in the IRC are (0.36/0.7)(1.5/2.0) = 0.39 for walls with minimum 1⁄2" gypsum board interior finish and (0.36/1.0)(1.5/2.0) = 0.27 for use on walls without interior finish.
-With these adjustments, the vinyl siding wind pressure rating is effectively de rated by a factor of about 2.5 and 3.7, respectively.
-As mentioned, these.
-This adjustments of vinyl siding wind pressure ratings does do not apply whereto foam sheathing iswhen installed over a sheathing or solid wall system capable of separately resisting the full wind load.
+Thus, the net adjustment factors (multipliers) for vinyl siding wind pressure ratings in the IRC are (0.36/0.7)(1.5/2.0) = 0.39 for walls with minimum $\frac{1}{2}$ " gypsum board interior finish and (0.36/1.0)(1.5/2.0) = 0.27 for use on walls without interior finish.
+With these adjustments, the vinyl siding wind pressure rating is effectively de-rated by a factor of about 2.5 and 3.7, respectively.
+As mentioned, these adjustments do not apply to foam sheathing when installed over a sheathing or solid wall system capable of separately resisting the full wind load.
 Furthermore, these adjustments may be subject to change based on future research and building code and standards development related to vinyl siding wind pressure ratings.
 Also, use of aluminum siding over FPIS products as the sole sheathing material on exterior walls should be avoided unless wind pressure resistance of the assembly is evaluated for code compliance or the FPIS product is attached in accordance with Section 6.6.2 in a manner capable of resisting the full design wind load.
 Aluminum sidings utilize the same pressure equalization principles to determine wind pressure resistance for the siding, yet appropriate adjustments for use over foam sheathing as an exterior wall covering assembly have not been determined or codified as of this writing.

-FIGURE C1: Exterior Wall Covering Assembly with Cladding Installed Directly Over FPIS Product a.
-Cladding b.
-FPIS product
+FIGURE C1: Exterior Wall Covering Assembly with Cladding Installed Directly Over FPIS Product